DionneMaguire/dionnes_wines/README.md

 ![checkout](/documentation/images/checkout.png)

 If the user is logged in and has saved their delivery details to their profile the form will be filled in with their details.
-If it is the users first time to order, they can fill in the checkout page and then select the save these details to my profile, and the next time they will have the form prefilled.
+If the user is logged in and it is their first time to order, they can fill in the checkout page and then select the save these details to my profile, and the next time they will have the form prefilled.
 If the user is not signed in they will be given the option to register and login so that they can save their details.

 On mobile the 2 columns will be stacked, with the order information first and then the delivery and payment form.

 The fields on the form that are required have *.
 Any error in filling in the form, the page will be reloaded with the error message.
 When the complete order button is clicked a spinner is overlayed the whole screen to show the payment is being processed.
-If the payment is a success the user gets a succes message with their order number and a message to say that a confirmation email has been sent to the users email.
+If the payment is a success the user gets a success message with their order number and a message to say that a confirmation email has been sent to the users email.
 The user is brought to a confirmation page.

 ### Confirmation Page